antoniwan/blog/src/content/p/beef-heart-nutrition.md

 ---
 title: "The Underrated Superfood: Why Beef Heart Should Be on Your Plate"
-description: "A nutritional deep dive comparing beef heart with common meats like chicken, salami, and ham, and how to tactically integrate this organ meat into your diet."
+description: "Nutritional comparison of beef heart with common meats, showing its iron, B12, zinc, and CoQ10 content.
+Includes cooking methods and ways to add it to your diet."
 pubDate: "2025-05-01T16:45:00.000Z"
 heroImage: "/images/beef-heart-comparison-chart.png"
 language: ["en"]